cocos3d/cocos3d/README.md

 project in Xcode, select your project in the Xcode Project Navigator, select the Build Phases tab, and move all of the .vsh and .fsh files from the Compile Sources list to the Copy Bundle Resources list.

+Finally, the cocos3d and cocos2d static libraries require linking to certain other support libraries.
+To direct Xcode to link with these support libraries, in your application project build settings, make sure the Other Linker Flags entry (`OTHER_LDFLAGS`) includes the following entries:
+	-ObjC -lz -lstdc++

 Documentation
 -------------